pverma12394/graphql-poc/README.md

 You can view the script in `package.json` where we have two defined scripts that we can use to start and seed our database.

-- To run the database, run `docker-compose up`
+- To install/run the database, run `npm run db:up`
 - You can access the database from `http://localhost:8081/`

 ### Running the application

-- To install local dependencies, run the command : `npm install`
+- To install local dependencies, run the command : `npm install` (This has to be done during the initial setup)
 - To start the graphQL server, run the command : `npm start`
 - The application can be accessed on `https://localhost:4000/`